Cognitive Constructivism and the Epistemic Significance of Sharp Statistical Hypotheses in Natural Sciences: Csisz a r's -divergence

 {\bf Lemma:} Shannon Inequality \\ If $p$ and $q$ are two distributions over a system with $n$ possible states, and $q_i \neq 0$, then the {\it Information Divergence} of $p$ relative to $q$, $I_n(p,q)$, is positive, except if $p=q$, when it is null,

 {\bf Proof:} By Jensen inequality, if $\varphi$ is a convex function,

 Taking

 Shannon's inequality motivates the use of the Information Divergence as a measure of (non symmetric) ``distance'' between distributions.
 In Statistics this measure is known as the Kullback-Leibler distance.
-The denominations Directed Divergence or Cross Information are used in Engineering.
-The proof of Shannon inequality motivates the following generalization of divergence:
+The denominations Directed Divergence, Cross Information and Cross Neg-Entropy (XEnt) are used in Engineering.
+The proof of Shannon inequality motivates the following generalization of (directed) divergence: